This theme is not as well known as famous athletes or singers.

 OceanWP theme, a free theme really… premium

-I will come back to this in more details later in this post, but OceanWP is a somewhat different theme.
+I will come back to this in greater detail later in this post, but OceanWP is a somewhat different theme.

 It does not offer a Pro version per se, but paid add-ons that add features to its free theme (e.g. a sticky header, Elementor Widgets, White Label etc.).